Dorothea de Ficquelmont: Biography

 Dolly von Tiesenhausen was the daughter of Count Ferdinand von Tiesenhausen, aide-de-camp of Emperor Alexandre I of Russia who died at Austerlitz, and of Princess Elisabeth "Lisa" (sometimes "Elisa") Koutouzova, daughter of Prince Kutuzov.
 Her mother remarried in 1811 to Count Nicolas Khitrovo, Russian special envoy to the Grand Duchy of Tuscany.
 From 1815, Dolly von Tiesenhausen spent her childhood with her mother and her sister Catherine — future lady-in-waiting of the Imperial Court of Russia — in Reval, then moved to Florence where she spent the rest of her youth.

 On 3 June 1821 she married Count Charles-Louis de Ficquelmont, Austrian Ambassador before the Habsbourgs-Tuscany, who was 27 years her senior.
 Following their marriage, the Count was appointed Ambassador to the Court of King Ferdinand I of Two Sicilies in Naples.
 In spite of the revolutionary troubles in the Kingdom of Two Sicilies and the increasing tensions between Austria and Naples, the Ficquelmonts perfectly integrated into Naples' aristocratic high society.

 In 1823, the Ficquelmonts travelled to Saint Petersburg.
-Emperor Alexander offered her mother, Princess Khitrova, an imperial pension and the family was often seen at Court.
+Emperor Alexander offered her mother, Princess Elisabeth, an imperial pension and the family was often seen at Court.